greg-js/arch-wiki-md-repo/wiki/_content/english/F2FS.md

 2. Create a separate `/boot` partition as ext2, or any other filesystem supported by the bootloader.
 3. Continue with the installation procedure as per [Beginners' guide#Mount the partitions](/index.php/Beginners%27_guide#Mount_the_partitions "Beginners' guide") until [chrooted](/index.php/Change_root "Change root").
 4. Install [f2fs-tools](https://www.archlinux.org/packages/?name=f2fs-tools) on the newly installed system as well.
-5. Regenerate the initramfs while chrooted.
+5. Regenerate the [initramfs](/index.php/Initramfs "Initramfs") while chrooted.

-It is no longer necessary to modify `/etc/mkinitpcio.conf`, as the `filesystems` hook adds the f2fs module to the initramfs image.
+The driver included in the kernel 4.6 or higher uses Crypto API for computing CRC32\.
+Add `crc32_generic` and `crc32-pclmul` to the `MODULES` array in `/etc/mkinitpcio.conf` and regenerate the initramfs if the driver fails to load a CRC32 module at boot.